BlackScorp/guestbook/article.md

 After 9 months of developing, the project was born and launched.
 However, the developer realized that there was a new version of the Kohana framework - it was a minor release.

-With just one small simple update to Kohana 3.3 the entire project was broken... so he reverted back to before the framework update.
+With just one small, simple update to Kohana 3.3 the entire project was broken... so he reverted back to before the framework update.

-After some more research, the developer realized that this problem is endemic to every framework - there are tons of blog posts, articles, etc. all over the internet about upgrading the current code base of framework X to the newer version (e.g. Zend 1 to Zend 2, Symfony 1 to Symfony 2 and so on...).
+After some more research, the developer realized that this problem is endemic to every framework - there are tons of blog posts, articles, etc. all over the internet about upgrading the current code base of framework X to the newer version (e.g. Zend to Zend 2, Symfony to Symfony2 and so on...).

 The moral of the story?
 Frameworks are nice - you can speed up initial development - but you may be stuck to a particular version or framework and have to maintain a particular project while meanwhile other frameworks start offering much cooler features.
 Additionally, many companies are using their own in-house framework (for various reasons).